LeegenSteven/NetworkAgent-dev/tools/Readme.md

 # LLM Tools

-This folder contains a set of tools that can be used by LLMs to interact with the Kubernetes network orchestration layer.
+This folder contains a rest endpoint can be used by LLMs to interact with the Kubernetes network orchestration layer.

-## Build and deploy tools docker image
+## Build and deploy docker image

 Authenticate with the docker repo